 Once, when I was in Saudi Arabia, an Arab friend complained that after finishing the Ramadhan evening prayers, the fellow next to him handed him a suitcase full of money.
 The man requested him to give away the money as he was pressed for time and had to leave immediately.
-My friend was forced to stay in the mosque and give away the money to everyone who asked.
+My friend was forced to stay in the mosque to give away the money to everyone who asked.

 After the prayers, the Arabian princess took out a big bag and started distributing money to the people around her.
-And the princess’s assistant came to my aunt — not to give her money but to ask for her prayer-carpet.
+And the princess’s assistant came to my aunt — not to give her money – but to ask for her prayer carpet.
 She said it would be an honor to have a souvenir from a Mindanao princess.

 For Muslim minorities, Ramadhan reminds them of their distinct identity.
 This feeling binds them even closer.
 Children, even those who don’t fast, usually love to eat with the adults as there is always an air of Thanksgiving every “break-fast” time.
 As a child, I remember Ramadhan as the time of eating dates, a very sweet fruit of the date-palm (phoenix dactylifera).

 In the Western concept of time-keeping, the day in the solar calendar begins a minute after midnight or 00:01 hrs.
 In the Islamic lunar calendar, the “day” begins at sundown.
 This is most evident during Ramadhan when the community “wakes up” after sunset, the time for breakfast; i.e., breaking the fast.